To protect the administration of Federal elections against cybersecurity threats.

 Length: 47 pages

-This bill was introduced on August 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 10, 2018, in a previous session of Congress, but it did not receive a vote.

 Aug 10, 2018